United States Military Academy: Class ring

 West Point began the collegiate tradition of the class ring, beginning with the class of 1835.
 The class of 1836 chose no rings, and the class of 1879 had cuff links in lieu of a class ring.
 Before 1917, cadets could design much of the ring individually, but now only the center stone can be individualized.
 One side of the ring bears the academy crest, while the other side bears the class crest and the center stone ring bears the words West Point and the class year.
 The academy library has a large collection of cadet rings on display.
 Senior cadets receive their rings during Ring Weekend in the early fall of their senior year.
 Immediately after senior cadets return to the barracks after receiving their rings, fourth class cadets take the opportunity to surround senior cadets from their company and ask to touch their rings.
 After the cadets recite a poem known as the Ring Poop, the senior usually grants the freshmen permission to touch the ring.
 In 2002, the Memorial Class ring donor program began.
 Donations of class rings are melted and merged.
 A portion of the original gold is infused with gold from preceding melts to become part of the rings for each 'Firstie' class.

 Thayer Award

 West Point is home to the Sylvanus Thayer Award.
 Given annually by the academy since 1958, the award honors an outstanding citizen whose service and accomplishments in the national interest exemplify the academy's motto, "Duty, Honor, Country."
 Currently, the award guidelines state that the recipient not be a graduate of the academy.
-The award has been awarded to many notable American citizens, to include George H. W. Bush, Colin Powell, Tom Brokaw, Sandra Day O'Connor, Henry Kissinger, Ronald Reagan, Barry Goldwater, Carl Vinson, Barbara Jordan, William J. Perry, Bob Hope, Condoleezza Rice and Leon E. Panetta.
+The award has been awarded to many notable American citizens, to include Barack Obama, George H. W. Bush, Colin Powell, Tom Brokaw, Sandra Day O'Connor, Henry Kissinger, Ronald Reagan, Barry Goldwater, Carl Vinson, Barbara Jordan, William J. Perry, Bob Hope, Condoleezza Rice and Leon E. Panetta.